ajimix/Input-Framer/README.md

   lineHeight: 1 # Line height in em
   padding: 10 # Padding in px, multiple values are also supported via string, e.g. "10 5 16 2"
   autofocus: false # Change to true to enable autofocus
+  goButton: false # Set true here in order to use "Go" instead of "Return" as button (only works on real devices)
+  submit: false # Change to true if you want to enable form submission

   y: 240 # y position
   x: 90  # x position
   width: 500
   height: 60
-  goButton: false # Set true here in order to use "Go" instead of "Return" as button (only works on real devices)
 ```